Installment Loans for Bad Credit

 How Many Monthly Payments Will I Have to Make?

-The number of payments you make depends on the term of your loan and the amount.
-Short-term personal installment loans are typically paid off in six months to less than two years.
-Larger personal loans may take up to five years to pay off.
+The number of payments required for your installment loan depends on both the loan term and the loan amount.
+Generally, short-term personal installment loans are designed to be repaid within six months to less than two years.
+On the other hand, larger personal loans may have a repayment period that extends up to five years.

 Can I Have Multiple Installment Loans?